rclone/rclone/vfs/vfs.md

 standard notation, s, m, h, d, w .

-You **should not** run two copies of rclone using the same VFS cache with the same or overlapping remotes if using !--vfs-cache-mode > off!.
+You **should not** run two copies of rclone using the same VFS cache with the same or overlapping remotes if using `--vfs-cache-mode > off`.
 This can potentially cause data corruption if you do.
-You can work around this by giving each rclone its own cache hierarchy with !--cache-dir!.
+You can work around this by giving each rclone its own cache hierarchy with `--cache-dir`.
 You don't need to worry about this if the remotes in use don't overlap.

 #### --vfs-cache-mode off